Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/group-by/tricks.md

 ```

-It can be especially useful when you tries to do GROUP BY lc_column_1, lc_column_2 and ClickHouse falls back to serialized algorithm.
+It can be especially useful when you tries to do GROUP BY lc_column_1, lc_column_2 and ClickHouse® falls back to serialized algorithm.

 ### Two LowCardinality Columns in GROUP BY